RTEMS/rtems-docs/user/rsb/index.rst

 The RTEMS Source Builder is typically used to build a set of tools or a **build set**.
-A **build set** is a collection of packages and a package is a specific tool, for example gcc or gdb, or library.
+A **build set** is a collection of packages and a package is a specific tool, for example GCC or GDB, or library.
 The RTEMS Source Builder attempts to support any host environment that runs Python and you can build the package on.
 The RSB is not some sort of magic that can take any piece of source code and make it build.
 Someone at some point in time has figured out how to build